 You may need to set up the 3D external sound system features on soundbars that are MPEG-H or Dolby Atmos-enabled, such as the Sennheiser AMBEO Soundbar.

 Make sure you have connected your satellite speakers and main channels using the supplied optical cable.
 You can arrange your speakers however you like and then connect the speaker wire to your home theater receiver with the shortest length possible.
 Although you won’t experience any problems with power, it is worth checking just in case.

 After you have completed this step, you can move on to the physical connections.

 Many TVs have the back panel audio outputs activated by default.
 You won’t have to do much other than turn down the volume of the TV internal speakers.

-You can experience strange and unpredictable audio effects from the interaction between the TV speakers and the external analog audio source.
+You can experience strange and unpredictable sound effects from the interaction between the TV speakers and the external audio system.

 Locate your TV audio settings by using the menu button on your remote.
 After you have done that, go to the sound options or the sound menu and click on the menu button.
-From there, you can toggle which output your TV should use to feed it.
+From there, you can toggle which audio outputs your TV should use to feed it.

-Once you have checked that the TV and system settings are correct, turn the volume up slowly until you hear the TV.
+Once you have checked that the TV and system settings are correct, turn the volume up slowly until you hear the TV sound.
 Grab some snacks, and you’re ready to go.

 What to Do if You Can’t Adjust Your Tv’s Audio Out Volume

 While you can connect speakers, a home stereo receiver, or amplifier to most TVs, you cannot adjust the volume of all TVs.
 It’s a matter of luck that your model can adjust the volume with its remote.